bitmovin/bitmovin-player-web-samples/README.md

    * [keyboardCustom](keyboard/keyboardCustom.html): Custom keyboard shortcuts for the Bitmovin Player.
 * [**playerUi**](playerUi/)
    * [customErrorMessage](playerUi/customErrorMessage.html): Display your own error messages within the Bitmovin HTML5 Player
+   * [timelineMarkers](playerUi/timelineMarkers.html): Identify the differents parts of a stream by setting some markers over the timeline
 * [**playlist**](playlist/)
     * [simplePlaylist](playlist/simplePlaylist.html): Build a playlist with the Bitmovin HTML5 Player API.
 * [**streamRecovery**](streamRecovery/)